surveyjs/survey-creator/docs/Build-Component-Questions.md

     };
     //On changing address same as business
     shippingSameAsBusiness.valueChangedCallback = function () {
-      // //If shipping address same as business is choosen then copy value from business address, otherwise clear the value shippingAddress.value =
+      //If shipping address same as business is choosen then copy value from business address, otherwise clear the value shippingAddress.value =
         shippingSameAsBusiness.value == true ? businessAddress.value : "";
     };
-  },
+  }
 });
 ```
 We changed ``enableIf`` expression for "shippingAddress" by replacing ``{shippingSameAsBusiness}`` with ``{composite.shippingSameAsBusiness}``. ``{shippingSameAsBusiness}`` is a root question in a survey, in our case we need to find the hidden question inside the contentPanel and prefix ``composite.`` tells SurveyJS that we are looking for a question inside the contentPanel of the component.

-The bigger change is removing triggers and replacing them with the code in ``onLoaded`` function.
+The bigger change is removing triggers and replacing them with the code in ``onCreated`` function.
 We can’t access survey triggers from our component.
 In fact, we can, but it is a bad practice, since we would break the encapsulation rule, the basic rule of a component world.
-The right approach is to write the code inside the ``onLoaded`` function.
+The right approach is to write the code inside the ``onCreated`` function.
 In this function we handle value changed callbacks for our “business address” and “shipping address same as business” and modify “shipping address” accordingly to our logic.

 Now, all an end-user needs is to drop the "Shipping Address" component from the toolbox and the job is done.
 The question JSON turns into two lines: